Coronavirus advice and updates

 This page provides details about security, cleaning and social-distancing arrangements in court and tribunal buildings during the COVID-19 pandemic.

-The Bar Council’s Covid-19 Working Group is in regular communication with HMCTS and issues can also therefore be raised using the email address C19WG@barcouncil.org.uk.
+The Bar Council’s Covid-19 Working Group is in regular communication with HMCTS and issues can also therefore be raised using the email address [email protected].
 As a last resource, formal complaints about specific courts or tribunal buildings can be raised through HMCTS’ online form.

 Members are reminded that the Bar Council has revamped its secure reporting tool, Talk to Spot, to ensure that members can use it to report coronavirus-specific concerns – for example around safety when attending court - as well as to report harassment and inappropriate behaviour.
 We are encouraging barristers to use the app wherever possible, as we are using the anonymous reports that we receive through it to form the basis of our broader discussions with HMCTS and other relevant stakeholders.

-Read literally, this means that someone who has tested positive for coronavirus or has come into close contact with someone who has tested positive for coronavirus, may break the relevant period of self-isolation in order to attend a court or tribunal hearing.
-However, the Bar Council has publicly advised that no one, including barristers, should go to court if they have tested positive for coronavirus or have symptoms, and that they should, instead, self-isolate.
-Furthermore, HMCTS has now stated that you should not come to their court buildings if you have coronavirus symptoms or you have tested positive for coronavirus or waiting for a test result.
+Historically, the Health Protection (Coronavirus, Restrictions) (Self-Isolation) (England) Regulations provided an exemption to self-isolation to “fulfil a legal obligation, including attending court or satisfying bail conditions, or participating in legal proceedings”.
+However, both the Bar Council and HMCTS have publicly advised that no one, including barristers, should go to court if they have tested positive for coronavirus or have symptoms, and that they should, instead, self-isolate.
+On 28 February 2022, HMCTS confirmed that their position remains unchanged and that court users should not come to their court buildings if they have coronavirus symptoms or have tested positive for coronavirus or are waiting for a test result.

 HMCTS guidance